 - 1 lb pound cremini mushrooms halved

-- 1 tsp salt (plus more, to taste)
+- 1 tsp salt, or more, to taste

-For the stew: Remove the beef from the marinade.
-Strain the veggies and bay leaves from the wine and discard, but reserving the wine.
+- Remove the beef from the marinade.
+Strain the veggies and bay leaves from the wine and discard, but reserve the wine.